-The Ontario Ministry of Tourism's 2007 "Travel Activities and Motivations" survey7 provides more details about the trip motivations and demographics of arts and culture tourists.
+Statistic Canada's 2007 "Travel Activities and Motivations" survey3 provides more details about the trip motivations and demographics of arts and culture tourists.
 According to a 2012 Ontario Arts and Culture Tourism Profile, North American arts and culture tourists who travelled to Ontario in 2010 were "likely drawn from the pool of all North American tourists who have been to Ontario over a two-year span and were motivated to take a trip by an arts or cultural activity".

-Of the 20.8 million North Americans with Ontario travel experience, 89% have participated in an arts or cultural activity as one of their many travel activities on trips taken over a two-year period.
+Of the North American overnight trips to Ontario, 89% have participated in an arts or cultural activity as one of their many travel activities on trips taken over a two-year period.
 Visiting historic sites or strolling in cities to see architecture was a significant motivator for 61% of North Americans who have visited Ontario.
-However, for almost one-fifth of
+However, for almost one-fifth of North Americans with Ontario travel experience, visiting historic sites and/or strolling through cities to see architecture was the main reason for travelling to Ontario.
+The single largest motivator to visit Ontario was a desire to visit historic sites and see architecture.